-Madalina Mirigel, our Senior Project Manager EMEA has 14+ years of experience in Market Research and Project Management.
+Madalina Mirigel, our Research Executive has 14+ years of experience in Market Research and Project Management.
 She's passionate about human thinking and behaviour, patient, and likes mathematics.

 If you would like to know what she's planning to do in her next vacation or what her most precious memory is, then keep on reading this interview.